t-flora/cpp-perf-foundations/README.md

 # C++ Foundations: 6-Day Project Series

-A progressive series of one-day C++ projects designed to build the foundational skills needed for high-performance financial systems development.
-Each project introduces essential concepts while building toward the competence required for trading systems engineering.
+A progressive series of one-day C++ projects designed to build the foundational skills needed for high-performance systems development.
+Each project introduces essential concepts while building toward the competence required for high-performance engineering.
+Some of these projects may take longer than a day, and that's fine!

 ## Repository Structure